scientificcomputing/scientificcomputing.github.io/docs/gh-workflows.md

 # Workflows
-A Github workflow is a way of creating executable jobs that is executed either when commiting to a branch, creating a pull request or creating a release/tag.
+A Github workflow is a way of creating executable jobs that is executed either when committing to a branch, creating a pull request or creating a release/tag.
 They are specified in [YAML](https://yaml.org/)-formatting.

 More information about workflows can be found in the [Github Documentation](https://docs.github.com/en/actions/using-workflows/about-workflows)